gilesgas/bazel-buildkite-example/README.md

 [![Build status](https://badge.buildkite.com/57e0fc02c633be7eae646cb9b212cbf24043ba1618f89b6384.svg)](https://buildkite.com/nunciato/bazel-buildkite-example)

-This simple hello-world example uses Bazel to build and test and a Python library (a `py_library` package, in Bazel parlance) and a Python script (or `py_binary`, as they say).
+This simple hello-world example uses Bazel to build and test and a Python library (a `py_library` package, in Bazel parlance) and a Python script (or `py_binary`).
 The binary depends on the library, and the library gets built and packaged (by Bazel) as a Python wheel.

-The repo is also configured with a Buildkite [pipeline](https://buildkite.com/nunciato/bazel-buildkite-example) that uses [`bazel query`](https://bazel.build/query/quickstart) and Buildkite [dynamic pipelines](https://buildkite.com/docs/pipelines/configure/dynamic-pipelines) to compute a pipeline definition at runtime based on the content of each commit.
-Bazel-built Python packages are also uploaded as Buildkite [build artifacts](https://buildkite.com/docs/pipelines/configure/artifacts).
+The repo is configured with a Buildkite [pipeline](https://buildkite.com/nunciato/bazel-buildkite-example) that combines [`bazel query`](https://bazel.build/query/quickstart) with Buildkite [dynamic pipelines](https://buildkite.com/docs/pipelines/configure/dynamic-pipelines) to compute a pipeline definition at runtime based on the content of each commit.
+A [Buildkite plugin](https://github.com/buildkite-plugins/bazel-annotate-buildkite-plugin) also converts [Bazel Event Protocol (BEP)](https://bazel.build/remote/bep) output into Buildkite [annotations](https://buildkite.com/docs/apis/rest-api/annotations) and appends them to each build.
+Python packages are uploaded as Buildkite [artifacts](https://buildkite.com/docs/pipelines/configure/artifacts).

 [![The Buildkite pipeline that builds this repository](https://github.com/user-attachments/assets/896f7bf7-9387-4f72-a27f-0f25e78f16a5)](https://buildkite.com/nunciato/bazel-buildkite-example)

+## Build all packages

 ```bash
 $ bazel build //...